RWaltersMA/movingaverage/README.md

 If your docker host is not whitelisted:
 Click, “Network Access” from the Atlas menu and click, “Add IP Address”.
 Here you can add your current IP address or any IP Address or block of addresses in CIDR format.
 Note: If you do not know or can not obtain the IP address of the docker host you can add, “0.0.0.0” as an entry which will allow connections from anywhere on the internet.
 This is not a recommended configuration.

 To copy the connection string select the “CONNECT” button on your Atlas cluster then choose “Connect your application”.
-Click the Copy button to copy the connection string to the clipboard.
+Click the Copy button to copy the connection string to the clipboard.</p>

 **4. Modify the RUN.SH file to update the MongoDB Atlas Connection string**